cdrischler/nuclear_saturation/README.md

 We aim to provide statistically meaningful constraints on the nuclear saturation point to benchmark (and guide the construction of novel) microscopic interaction derived from chiral effective field theory (EFT).

-Kevin P. Murphy's notes on [Conjugate Bayesian analysis of the Gaussian distribution](https://www.cs.ubc.ca/~murphyk/Papers/bayesGauss.pdf) were helpful to us.

 ## Overview